Gernby/raspberry-pilot/README.md

 6. Wait 30 minutes
 7. Reboot the Pi and log back in as the "ubuntu" user
 8. Run `bash finish_install.sh`
-9. Wait about 90 minutes
+9. Wait about 90 minutes.
+You will see long periods without any activity or errors pop up.
+This is normal.
 10. If the process completes successfully, reboot the Pi and log back in as the "ubuntu" user
 11. Run the command `top -u ubuntu`
 12. Look for `controlsd`, `boardd`, and `dashboard` in the rightmost column of the list.
 13. If you see all three, let Gernby know you're ready for the model.
-He will email it to you.
+He will get it to you one way or another.
-14. When you receive the model, download the attachment from your email and copy it to `~/raspilot/models` (note that the 's' at the end is critical).
+14. When you receive the model, copy it to `~/raspilot/models` (note that the 's' at the end is critical).
 The process to copy the file will vary by operating system and selected tool (scp, filezilla, etc.)
 15. Reboot the Pi, and log back in
 16. Run `top -u ubuntu` again
 17. Look for `controlsd`, `boardd`, `dashboard`, and `transcoderd` this time
 18. If all four processes are present, you are ready to flash your Panda
-19. If you can't hit your household WiFi from your car, edit /etc/netplan/50-cloud-init.yml to comment out the household WiFi defintion before heading out to the car.
+19. If you can't hit your household WiFi from your car, be sure to turn on your hotspot before booting up the Pi in the car.

 ## Flashing the Panda
 (Note 1: The Pi and the Panda need to be powered separately for this step)